-The City of Aspen recommends that every home be tested for radon.

-You should retest your home every 2-5 years and save your results.
+Local health departments recommend that every home be tested for radon.
+You should retest your home every 2 - 5 years and save your results.
 Be sure to test before and after you make any major changes to the structure of the building, weatherization projects, and heating/cooling changes.
 Radon-resistant techniques can be inexpensively included as part of most renovation and whole house weatherization projects, if needed.